planetary-social/reportinator_server/README.md

 # Reportinator Server

-This Rust-based server processes moderation requests for notes within the Nostr network.
-By examining direct messages sent to the Reportinator bot account, it determines whether to generate moderation reports.
-Utilizing the NIP-17 standard, it expects users to send gift-wrapped messages containing a serialized JSON payload of the event in question.
-Messages that are flagged result in the generation of a kind 1984 report, which can be accessed through wss://relay.nos.social, enabling clients to leverage these reports for moderation purposes.
+This Rust-based server processes moderation requests for Nostr notes.
+By examining direct messages sent to the [Reportinator bot account](https://njump.me/reportinator@nos.social), it determines whether to generate moderation reports.
+Utilizing the [NIP-17 standard](https://github.com/nostr-protocol/nips/pull/686), it expects users to send "gift-wrapped" messages containing a serialized JSON payload of the event in question.
+Messages that are flagged result in the generation of a [kind 1984 report](https://github.com/nostr-protocol/nips/blob/master/56.md), which can be accessed through `wss://relay.nos.social`, enabling clients to leverage these reports for moderation purposes.

 ## Implementation Details